Monthly Drumming Circle

 Some people find this deeply relaxing; others experience vivid inner journeys or meditative states.
 At times the journey may be gently guided, and at other times the drums are left to speak for themselves.

-After this section, we take time to gently return, stretch, enjoy a cup of tea, and connect, while the space is prepared for the next phase.
+at the end of this section, we take time to gently return, stretch, enjoy a cup of tea, and connect, while the space is prepared for the next phase.

 Part Two: Shamanic Drum Circle & Collective Rhythm